Lakewood, Washington: Education

 The Clover Park School District, which includes most of the city, operates all public schools within Lakewood.
 Private schools include St Frances Cabrini School, St Mary's Christian School, and Lakewood Lutheran School.

 Lakewood is also home to Pierce College's Fort Steilacoom branch campus and Clover Park Technical College.

 Portions of Lakewood are in the Steilacoom Historical School District and Tacoma Public Schools.

 Media

 Lakewood's news is primarily covered by The News Tribune (Tacoma), and sometimes by the media in Seattle.
 Earlier weekly newspapers for the community were the Lakewood Log (circa 1930s), Suburban Times (1960s–1982), Lakewood Press (1980s), and Lakewood Journal (1990s).

 KLAY-AM radio provides Lakewood-specific talk radio.
 KVTI-FM, known as "I-91 FM", broadcast top 40 music from its Lakewood studio at Clover Park Technical College until 2010, when the college transferred management of the station to Washington State University's Northwest Public Radio who discontinued the locally produced programming in favor of a network feed from the University's Pullman campus.
 The Clover Park School District operated KCPQ (thus the call letters) until 1980, when the district sold the station to Kelly Broadcasting.

 Lakewood receives Seattle area television and radio stations.

+Religion

+Religion in Lakewood reflects the broader religious composition of Washington state and the South Puget Sound.
+Christianity is the largest religious tradition, with a strong presence of non-denominational Protestant churches alongside Roman Catholic, Baptist, Lutheran, Methodist, Pentecostal, and Orthodox Christian congregations.
+Roman Catholicism is represented principally by the Lakewood Catholic Parish Family, According to the Pew Research Center Religious Landscape Study, 51% of adults in Washington identify as Christian, including 23% Evangelical Protestant, 14% Catholic, and 9% Mainline Protestant, while 38% identify as religiously unaffiliated.
+The city’s proximity to Joint Base Lewis–McChord and its diverse population have also contributed to the presence of Muslim, Buddhist, Hindu, and Sikh communities.